tgormley/Cybersecurity_Project1/README.md

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Install docker.io and python3-pip packages with the apt module
+- Install Docker Module with the pip module
+- Increase Virtual Memory: sysctl -w vm.max_map_count=262144
+- Use more memory with sysctl module
+- Download and launch a docker elk container (sebp/elk:761)

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.